 What is the UK Seafood Innovation Fund?

-The UK Seafood Innovation Fund supports the UK’s fishing, aquaculture and seafood industries to deliver cutting-edge technology and innovation.
-By supporting ambitious projects with a long-term view, the fund aims to kick-start a step-change in the productivity and sustainability of UK seafood into the future.
+The UK Seafood Innovation Fund supported the UK’s fishing, aquaculture and seafood industries to deliver cutting-edge technology and innovation.
+By supporting ambitious projects with a long-term view, the fund kick-started a step-change in the productivity and sustainability of UK seafood into the future.

-Running since 2019, the SIF programme, administered by the Centre for Environment, Fisheries and Aquaculture Science (Cefas) has previously run four funding calls.
-SIF has funded feasibility study projects up to £50,000, whilst R&D project funding has ranged from £85,000 to just over £600,000.
+Running from 2019 to 2025, the SIF programme, administered by the Centre for Environment, Fisheries and Aquaculture Science (Cefas) ran four funding calls.
+SIF funded feasibility study projects up to £50,000, whilst R&D project funding ranged from £85,000 to just over £600,000.

-The programme supports projects that aim to deliver longer-term, cutting-edge innovation across the seafood sector and supply chain, from early-stage research to commercial viability.
+The programme supported projects that aimed to deliver longer-term, cutting-edge innovation across the seafood sector and supply chain, from early-stage research to commercial viability.

-From experts in the seafood space – cutting-edge businesses within the fishing, aquaculture and seafood processing sectors – to innovative thinkers in tech, engineering, data science and app development, let’s innovate together.
+Innovators ranged from experts in the seafood space – cutting-edge businesses within the fishing, aquaculture and seafood processing sectors – to innovative thinkers in tech, engineering, data science and app development.

-The UK Seafood Innovation Fund runs open competitions, and welcomes applications from both inside and outside of the seafood sector.
-Your idea, technology or product must benefit the sustainability and/or productivity of the UK seafood industry.
+The UK Seafood Innovation Fund ran open competitions, and welcomed applications from both inside and outside of the seafood sector.
+The idea, technology or product had to benefit the sustainability and/or productivity of the UK seafood industry.

-The fund is open to all organisations who have an innovative idea meeting the objectives of the fund.
-Non-UK organisations can apply as a project lead or can be part of an application as a subcontractor, but your project must demonstrate strong links with the UK seafood sector.
-Collaborative projects including both seafood sector experts and technology businesses are encouraged.
+The fund was open to all organisations who had an innovative idea meeting the objectives of the fund.
+Non-UK organisations could apply as a project lead or could be part of an application as a subcontractor, but the project had to demonstrate strong links with the UK seafood sector.
+Collaborative projects including both seafood sector experts and technology businesses were encouraged.

 What is disruptive innovation & technology?